ytdl-patched/ytdl-patched/README.md

     --mark-watched                   Mark videos watched (YouTube only)
-    --no-mark-watched                Do not mark videos watched (YouTube only) --no-color                       Do not emit color codes in output
+    --no-mark-watched                Do not mark videos watched (YouTube only) --no-color                       Do not emit color codes in output --check-mastodon-instance        Always perform online checks for Mastodon- like URL

 ## Network Options:
     --proxy URL                      Use the specified HTTP/HTTPS/SOCKS proxy.